JamesTwallin/GridSeis/README.md

 # GridSeis

 Using grid frequency data to predict carbon intensity through FFT analysis and machine learning.
+The name "GridSeis" nods to geophysics, where frequency analysis techniques are used to transform 1D times signals into the frequency domain.

 ## Summary

 This project demonstrates how the frequency data from the Great Britain electrical grid contains embedded information about carbon intensity.
-By using Fast Fourier Transform (FFT) to decompose 1D time series frequency data into its constituent frequencies, we can extract features that allow us to predict carbon intensity with remarkable accuracy.
+By using Fast Fourier Transform (FFT) to decompose 1D time series frequency data into its constituent frequencies, we can extract features that allow us to predict carbon intensity with high accuracy.

 ![Model Performance](/plots/scatter_xgb.png)